Brancys/Closest-Pair/README.md

 # Closest-Pair

+User has to give 10 points in total.
-Find the closest pair of points given by user.
+Algoritm Finds the Closest Pair of Points given by user.